Motorcyclist on the Road with Sky and Green Fields Behind

 • Tank capacity: 3.2 gallons

 Well, let me be frank from the start that the typical Triumph may have proven itself to be a little on the high side, especially if you’re a rider on a budget.
-Here’s a piece of cheering news for beginner riders who may not have enough money for the high-end Triumph.
-With $9,100, I will get you the Triumph Street twin.
+Here’s a piece of cheering news for a new rider who may not have enough money for the high-end Triumph.
+With $9,995 you can get the Triumph Street twin.

-That’s on the part of affordability.
+That’s on the affordable bikes.
 What about the technical and operational aspects of the motorcycle?
 Maintenance is not as severe as you would find with many other brands of motorcycles.
 The Triumph Street Twin accessories are not difficult to come by nor costly to buy.

 The Triumph Street Twin is a contemporary Bonneville designed as a fun and smooth ride that provides the white-knuckle experience you’ve always desired biking.